All projects must be uploaded to your student website in order to be considered complete and ready for grading.

 10. Natural Light Landscape

 Choose an interesting outdoor scene or subject.
 Photograph the same shot at five different times of day- before sunrise, shortly after sunrise, noon-ish, shortly before sunset, and shortly after sunset.

 As you take these five shots, you should not change the composition of the picture in any way.
 Do not change your camera's angle, zoom, or focus once those settings are established.
 But DO expect to change exposure settings.

-I encourage you to check out a tripod to use for this project.
+I strongly encourage you to check out a tripod to use for this project.
 If the tripod is in a secure location, you can leave it there (do NOT leave the camera on it if you do this!)
 If it's not in a secure location, you can mark the ground and place the feet in the same place each time you take your photos.
 Using a tripod will make lining up your scene each time much easier.
 Setting your camera on a chair, a table, a windowsill, or other flat surface might work as well.
 But don't try to do this project hand-held; you won't be able to maintain the exact same composition throughout your series of shots.

 12. Product Photography